 The area is crammed with students: Roosevelt University, Tribeca Flashpoint Media Arts Academy, and Columbia College Chicago are all located in the Loop, Illinois, not to mention the campus of DePaul University.
 The major age group here is 18 to 34; young, well-educated, white-collar professionals prevail.
 Diversity is welcomed, ethnic, economic, or otherwise.
 Probably the Loop is not the strongest place for the warm-hearted community spirit.
 Instead, the incomes here soar to the skies: people are hard-working and ambitious.

 In such a tightly-packed urban area, you can no longer thrive without some culture, shopping, and gourmet dining spots.
 Stroll along any of the streets of the Loop, and you’ll stumble into an award-winning restaurant or an incredible public space.
 Theater District entertains you with some best shows in the US.
 The Chicago Cultural Center and the Art Institute of Chicago compete for your attention in art.
 For outdoor spaces, choose between Millennium Park, Chicago Riverwalk, or Maggie Daley Park.

 Living in the Loop is an incredible experience for any modern urban dweller, especially those who are energetic and eager to get the most.
 Just picture all those skyscrapers around; what a view, sunrise or sunset!
-The apartments for rent in the Loop are something to die for: fashionable, stylish, exquisite state-of-art.
-There’s place for envy.
+The studio apartments for rent in the Loop are something to die for: fashionable, stylish, exquisite state-of-art.
+There’s the place for envy.